 Native mobile apps always deliver great performance, this is because they take advantage of device resources.
 They work at lightning speed when compared to HTML5 applications, and provide quick response when in use.

-3- Better security:
+3- Better Security:

 4- Availability of platform APIs:

-Native mobile applications also have access to the device‘s functionality such as the camera, GPS, bluetooth, accelerometer etc. they are also able to implement push notifications, zoom and multi-touch functionalities.
+Native mobile applications also can have access to the device‘s functionality such as the camera, GPS, bluetooth, accelerometer etc. they are also able to implement push notifications, zoom and multi-touch functionalities.

 5- Availability of an App Store: